-Ashwagandha is an herb that has powerful properties for protecting the nervous system and easing stress, anxiety, and inflammation.
-This herb is finding itself under the spotlight now as more studies determine it may be as beneficial as some pharmaceutical counterparts for fighting stress, and possibly even healing the nervous system of damage.
+Ashwagandha is an herb with powerful properties for protecting the nervous system and easing stress, anxiety, and inflammation.
+This herb is finding itself under the spotlight now as more studies determine it may be as beneficial as some pharmaceutical counterparts for fighting stress and possibly even healing the nervous system of damage.
 Ashwagandha can also be taken in tea, capsule, or liquid tincture form.

-Turmeric, the most well-known herb for fighting inflammation is also a natural stress reliever due to the compound curcumin.
+Turmeric, the most well-known herb for fighting inflammation, is also a natural stress reliever due to the compound curcumin.
 It has a tremendously positive impact on overall health and lowering inflammation in the body.
-You can cook with turmeric, however, to benefit from its medicinal properties you’ll need to take it in much higher doses.
+You can cook with turmeric; however, you’ll need to take it in much higher doses to benefit from its medicinal properties.
 Turmeric is best taken in capsule form when you’re aiming for stress and inflammation relief.

 Before you roll your eyes and say heck no, hear me out on this one.
-Cold showers have been used for a very long time by athletes and other high performers to lower inflammation and repair the body.
-Taking a very cold shower works by creating constriction in your veins which in turn removes unwanted toxins from your bloodstream.
+Cold showers have been used for a long time by athletes and other high performers to lower inflammation and repair the body.
+Taking a very cold shower works by creating constriction in your veins, which removes unwanted toxins from your bloodstream.
 This acts as a flush for your entire system, providing nutrient-rich blood to your body.

 What we put into our bodies can drastically impact how we feel emotionally and physically.
 An anti-inflammatory diet is naturally going to help your hormones come into balance while removing excess toxins.
-Eating Clean helps to eliminate a lot of foods that can clog our detox pathways, increase inflammation and cause our bodies to hold onto water weight.
+Eating Clean helps to eliminate many foods that can clog our detox pathways, increase inflammation and cause our bodies to hold onto water weight.
 Try this Southwest Chicken + Rice Bowl out asap!

 To learn more about Clean Eating, click here to read this Guide to Getting Started with Clean Eating.

 Connecting to people we love is a powerful way to promote a happy and healthy nervous system.
 They say laughter is the best medicine, and it’s true!
-Spending time with close friends and family who you can be yourself with is rewarding on so many levels.
-Humans are wired for connection, and when we’re in the presence of people we love our bodies and brains begin to produce oxytocin and other hormones that promote wellness.
+Spending time with close friends and family with whom you can be yourself is rewarding on so many levels.
+Humans are wired for connection, and when we’re in the presence of people, we love our bodies, and brains begin to produce oxytocin and other hormones that promote wellness.

-Sometimes all we need is a nice brisk walk to relieve some stress and create flexibility in our bodies.
+Sometimes, we need a nice brisk walk to relieve some stress and create flexibility in our bodies.
 Other times, a hot yoga session or a run might be in order.
-The important piece here is that you’re listening to your body and working with it rather than pushing against it.
-If you’re exhausted and in pain, pushing yourself too hard might simply cause your body to go into an even higher stress-state.
+The critical piece here is that you’re listening to your body and working with it rather than pushing against it.
+If you’re exhausted and in pain, pushing yourself too hard might simply cause your body to go into an even higher stress state.
 We can overestimate the importance of being gentle with ourselves.
 Nature is proven to reduce anxiety and depression, so if you have access to a park, a body of water, a forest, or even a field – get yourself there and try walking, breathing, or catching up with a friend or spouse.

 You might be thinking, “what does my house have to do with my stress or my weight”?
 But as we already covered, our external environment is always communicating with us even when we’re not paying attention.
 Sometimes, a cluttered home or messy bedroom can cause subconscious stress.
 When we clear out the cobwebs in our homes and bedrooms, we may also be metaphorically clearing stress from our lives.
-Here are a few tips to follow when decluttering for the purpose of creating a harmonious environment to relax and feel healthy in:
+Here are a few tips to follow when decluttering to create a harmonious environment to relax and feel healthy in: